 Soner Cagaptay claims that Erdogan declares war on PKK (Kurdistan Workers Party) because Kurdish community let ruling AK Party down

-Soner Cagaptay in an article published by the Guardian newspaper claims that Turkish President Recep Tayyip Erdogan declared war on the Kurdistan Workers Party (PKK) because the Kurdish community let the ruling Justice and Development Party (AK Party) down.1 Cagaptay’s claim does not reflect the reality when the conditions leading to the annulment of the ceasefire are considered.
+The Guardian released an article in which it was claimed that Turkish President Recep Tayyip Erdogan declared war on the Kurdistan Workers Party (PKK) because the Kurdish community let the ruling Justice and Development Party (AK Party) down.1

 The PKK is an armed organization with Marxist-Leninist ideology and carries out terrorist attacks in Turkey's mainly southeastern Kurdish provinces.
 The PKK is also recognized as terrorist by Turkey, the US, NATO and the EU.
 In 2013, a peace process started between Turkey and the PKK with the purpose of bringing an end to the terrorist attacks of the PKK.2

 On 21 March 2013, through the letter of the detained PKK leader Abdullah Ocalan, the PKK announced a ceasefire and promised to withdraw from Turkey's borders.3 However, despite its promise, the armed groups continued to stay in Turkey.
 During the two-year ceasefire, the PKK threatened to end the ceasefire several times.4

 On 11 July 2015, the PKK's umbrella group, the Kurdistan Communities Union (KCK), announced that the ceasefire with the Turkish government is over.5 Later on, the PKK raided a civilian bus and killed one person and wounded two people on 12 July 2015.6

 On 15 July 2015, Bese Hozat, the co-chair of the KCK Executive Council, said that the time has come for a "revolutionary public war" against Turkish forces.7